 '''

-ENTRY

-while (true) do

-2

 if (condition) break

 5

 9

-12

 '''

 In general though, this is not always easy or even practical - there may not be a straightforward high-level loop structure corresponding to the low-level one, if for example the original C code relied heavily on goto instructions.
 In practice, however, almost all real-world C and C++ code tends to be amenable to loop recreation.